Facepunch/chippy-docs/docs/tutorials/stage.md

 #### Time Attack

 This is the default mode.
-The goal is to win as fast as possible.
+The goal is to destroy the boss(es) as quickly as possible.

 ```json
 {